The-Tech-Margin/dante-text/Readme.md

     make DBNAME=tin PW=the-password
     ```

-This will recursively do a make(1) in *Commentaries/hollander* and all three canticas of Hollander, though there will be "nothing to do" in *Commentaries/hollander* and *inf*.
+This will recursively do a make(1) in *Commentaries/hollander* and all three canticas of Hollander, though there will be "nothing to be done" in *Commentaries/hollander* and *inf*.

 ##### Makefile Components